-Calling turkeys can be tricky and knowing the habits of turkeys by their demeanor and posture can really help you coax it into shotgun range.
+Calling turkeys can be tricky, especially for turkey hunting beginners.
+Knowing the habits of turkeys by their demeanor and posture can really help you coax it into shotgun range.
 While nothing compares to working a bird during a hunt for learning its habits make it a point to read about turkey behavior and try to recognize something new this season.
 I can assure you this will help you become a better turkey hunter as you increase your knowledge of the turkeys’ habits.

 Another great way to improve success is to learn a new call or two before the season.
 I spent many seasons with only a box call and I realized I was just getting jakes to come in and a friend introduced me to reed calls and the slate.
 Jakes are fine with me.
 I hunt turkeys for their awesome flavor.
 However, working a big old tom is so much fun that I practiced with these new calls.
 I began seeing more mature birds and the way they act and respond to different calls.